Coorg Coffee Plantation Stays: Real Estates vs Resort Fakes

 Tell 3: The Food Test

 This is the fastest of the five.
 Working estates serve what the Kodava family eats: pandi curry slow-cooked with kachampuli (a sour, dark vinegar pressed from a wild Coorg fruit with no equivalent outside the region), kadambuttu, akki rotti, noolputtu, koli barthad, bamboo shoot curry.
 These dishes do not appear on menus in most Indian restaurants.
 They are barely on menus in Madikeri itself.
 If the food is Kodava, someone in the kitchen is Kodava.
+For more on how this regional cuisine fits into the wider South Indian table, the Kerala food trail district guide covers the neighbouring coast.

 Resorts run buffets with butter chicken, paneer tikka, and "continental options" because those dishes scale without local knowledge.
 Ask directly: "Do you serve pandi curry and akki rotti?"
 A working estate says yes with specifics.
 A resort asks whether you have dietary restrictions.